Houses: Recycling (Blue) Cart

 - Mirror or window glass

-Recyclables and Organics On-call Cleanup
+Recyclables On-call Services

 - The total amount of material accepted is two cubic yards (the equivalent of fourteen 32-gallon bags).